 All-porcelain crowns can fit over individual implants, blending right in with an otherwise natural smile.
 Dr. McVety uses only the highest quality ceramic materials for a seamlessly beautiful result that even reflects light in the same way as natural tooth enamel.

 Missing Multiple Teeth

 While implant-supported crowns can prove useful when restoring several teeth/implants throughout the mouth, a bridge may be a better solution when multiple teeth along the same arch have unfortunately been lost.
 We will position two implants – one on either side of the gap – and then attach the custom prosthetic to them for a strong and confident fit.

 Missing All Teeth

-Implant-retained dentures are a more cost-effective reconstructive solution that does not skimp on the enduring quality our patients deserve.
+Implant dentures are a more cost-effective reconstructive solution that does not skimp on the enduring quality our patients deserve.
 We can place a small number of strategic implants throughout the jawbone to support the new appliance, either permanently fixing it in place or designing it to remain removable.
 Unlike traditional dentures, implant dentures will be firmly anchored in place; they won’t slip at embarrassing moments or while you’re trying to eat.
 Furthermore, because implants stimulate the jaw and prevent bone loss, you won’t have to worry about your dentures becoming loose because your mouth changed shape.